tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions-part-2.md

 The example creates `client` as an instance of the `Client` class before initializing its `token` property and calling its member functions in the `main()` function.

-Although this example is compact, in the real world it can be a while after the creation of your class instance before you configure it and use its member functions.
+Although this example is compact, in the real world, it can be a while before you can configure and use the class instance (and its member functions) after you've created it.
 However, if you use the `.apply()` scope function you can create, configure and use member functions on your class instance all in the same place in your code:

 ```kotlin